benbucksch/jscollection/README.md

 CollectionObserver
 ---------------------

+To listen to collection changes, you need to implement this interface.

 ##### `added(item, list)`
   * Called after an item has been added to the list.
   * @param item {Object} the removed item